The image above shows our Poppy Seed Pod watch on the right.

 He asked Cartier to find a way to create a watch for his needs, and they designed one to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), a winding mechanism on the right, and a minute hand.
 They named the model the “Santos”:

-. . . and it has been the basis of the majority of wristwatch designs since that time.
+. . . and it has been one of the main watches influencing the majority of wristwatch designs since that time.

-And, of course, there are the space age and digital aesthetic influences that came along with the use of the 7-segment digital time display.
+And, of course, there are the space age and digital aesthetic influences that came along with the use of the 7-segment digital time display in the ’70s.

-More recent influences include collaborations with artists, concepts from other industries such as car makers from Land-rover to Bugatti, materials such as pieces of meteorite or metal from a historical gun barrel, and ecological considerations.
+Other recent influences include collaborations with artists, concepts from other industries such as car makers from Land Rover to Bugatti, materials such as pieces of meteorite or metal from a historical gun barrel, and ecological considerations.
 Some great examples of these fascinating influences and others can be found in my article on what makes some limited edition watches loved and others hated.

 Artistic movements have influenced watch design, from the romantic period adding characteristic flourishes, embellishments and jewels to watches, Art Nouveau with its organic curves being one of the factors behind the use of curved Arabic numerals in place of the more traditional straight angular Roman numerals, then the change to simple indexes aligning with the plainer design sensibilities of the Art Deco period.